intershop/intershop-pwa/docs/guides/upgrading-pwa.md

 ### 3. Update Project Utilities for Testing, Reporting and Linting

-Usually utility dependencies can be upgraded individually as they don't interfere with production code directly.
+Usually utility dependencies can be upgraded individually as they do not interfere with production code directly.
 In most cases you can also postpone these updates for a longer time.

 ### 4. Cleanup Dependencies

 Sometimes build processes and libraries require you to install peer dependencies yourself.
-This can however change after version upgrades and those dependencies become obsolete.
+However, this can change after version upgrades and those dependencies become obsolete.
 You can check with `npm ls <package-name>` if a package is used or required.

 After removing potential candidates check `npm install` for peer dependency requirements and also run the responsible process to assure continued functionality.

 ### 5. Update Utilities for Formatting

-Especially `prettier` upgrades and applying formatting should be done in individual commits (one for the upgrade and a single one only applying the formatting) so customer projects can ignore the second one and run the formatting independently.
+Especially `prettier` upgrades and applying formatting should be done in individual commits (one for the upgrade and a single one only applying the formatting), so customer projects can ignore the second one and run the formatting independently.

 ### 6. Refactoring and Deprecations